-And how could one forget the Bridge of Khazad-dûm?!
-Due to the actions of the Fellowship, this literally requires a player to go the long way around be able to exit Moria.
+The Bridge of Khazad-dûm!
+Due to the actions of the Fellowship, this requires a player to go the long way around be able to exit Moria.

 Brown Note: Minstrels have abilities that can cause enemies to run in fear, slow their attacks, etc. It's mostly the fear that falls under this trope.
 Hunters also have a few fear-inducing abilities, including one that affects only animals.